WebexCC-SA/LAB-2351/docs/voice_configuration.md

 ## Learning Objectives
+1. Ensure that you have access to the email with instructions and credentials to access your lab.
+It is an email with the subject line - ```WebexCC: Lab Access```.
+If you do not, please ask your lab proctor now
-1. Understand your configuration instructions
+2. Understand your configuration instructions
-2. Familiarize yourself how we will use Google Chrome profiles to simulate the situations for this lab
+3. Familiarize yourself how we will use Google Chrome profiles to simulate the situations for this lab

 ### Know before you start

 1. We will be simulating situations in a **shared lab tenant**
 2. The Agents have been configured for you.
 You will be performing the rest of the configurations to route voice calls
-3. All your configurations **should contain your attendee ID** so the lab users don't step over each other
+3. All your configurations **should contain your attendee ID** so the lab users don't step over each other's configurations
-4. Each of you has been provided with the phone number to dial and three agents (we will use only two in the exercises)
+4. Each of you has been provided with the phone number to dial (Entry point DN) and three agents (we will use only two in the exercises)
 5. Please ask for help when you need it

 !!!
 Note